Abu Dhabi Police warns against driving slowly in the overtaking lane

-Abu Dhabi Police called on drivers to stick to the right lane when driving at slow speeds, as it causes obstruction to traffic, confuses drivers, and causes serious accidents, explaining that a fine for not giving way to vehicles that have priority and coming from behind, or from the left (overtaking lane) is worth 400 dirhams. .
+Abu Dhabi Police called on drivers to stick to the right lane when driving at slow speeds, as it causes obstruction to traffic, confusion for drivers, and the occurrence of serious accidents, explaining that the fine for not giving way to vehicles that have priority coming from behind or from the left, “the overtaking lane,” is worth 400 dirhams.

+She stressed the need to be careful about safe driving, and not to overtake or overtake vehicles driving in front of them from the right, as overtaking from the right represents a great danger, and causes painful traffic accidents, and may result in deaths and serious injuries.

 Follow our latest local and sports news and the latest political and economic developments via Google news